GrammatikakisDimitris/SEIP-Lab-Assignments/README.md

 ## Usage

+### unittesting
+If the project is built successfully then all unit tests have passed.

+### gradehistogram
 After running the jar file, the histogram will be displayed in a separate window.
 The X-axis represents the grades and the Y-axis represents the frequencies.

 ## Dependencies